United States Youth Soccer Olympic Development Program Overview

 The US Soccer Olympic Development program philosophy is to identify players of the highest caliber on a continuing basis for the purpose of increasing success of the U.S. national teams.
 The program was formed in 1977 to identify a pool of players in each age group from which a national team will be selected for international competition.

-Region 1 (West Virginia to Maine) holds an annual ODP tournament in early June (after state cup finals) to allow each state association’s ODP select team an opportunity to showcase its talent while competing against the each other.
+The East Region (West Virginia to Maine) holds an annual ODP tournament in early June (after state cup finals) to allow each state association’s ODP select team an opportunity to showcase its talent while competing against each other.

-Benefits of participating in the US Youth Soccer ODP and Region I ODP Program include:
+Benefits of participating in the US Youth Soccer ODP and East Region ODP Program include:

 - Development as a player through experience.
 The opportunity to train and play with the best players in one’s age group (birth year.)